What is the difference between food for puppies and food for adult dogs?

 Plant-based diet for puppies – yes or no?

 In principle, it is possible to feed a puppy a purely plant-based diet.
-The prerequisite for this is that you only feed your four-legged friend food that has been specially developed for puppies.
-If you want to deviate from this, you should always consult your vet first.
-Food for adult dogs often lacks nutrients that are essential for the development of a young dog, but that an adult dog no longer necessarily needs.
-An unbalanced diet can cause long-term damage, especially during the individual growth phases of a young dog.
-It is therefore important that the food contains all essential nutrients to rule out deficiencies.
+This requires that you only feed your four-legged friend food specifically developed for puppies.
+If you wish to deviate from this, you should always consult your veterinarian first.
+Food for adult dogs often lacks nutrients that are essential for a young dog's development but that an adult dog no longer necessarily needs.
+An unbalanced diet can cause long-term damage, especially during a young dog's individual growth phases.
+It is therefore important that the food contains all essential nutrients to prevent deficiencies.

 Can I feed my puppy Vutter!?

 Our experts have developed Vutter!'s vegan complete food specifically for the needs of adult dogs.
 Vutter! is therefore not suitable for feeding puppies.
-As soon as your dog is fully grown, there is nothing to stop you from switching completely to our wet and dry food.
+Once your dog is fully grown, there's nothing wrong with switching completely to our wet and dry food.
 When a dog is fully grown depends on its breed.
 For most dogs, this is around 12 months.
-Very large dog breeds do not reach their full size until they are one and a half years old.
-The puppy's growth is then complete and its nutrient and energy requirements settle at the level of an adult dog.
+Very large dog breeds don't reach their full size until they are one and a half years old.
+At this point, the puppy's growth is complete, and its nutrient and energy needs settle at the level of an adult dog.

-Your little four-legged friend can also try the various snacks from our Vutter! range beforehand.
+Your little four-legged friend is welcome to try the various snacks from our Vutter! range beforehand.
 However, the main food you choose should be specifically tailored to the needs of puppies.